 A second honor award for each category will receive a 50% discount to either the full conference or Saturday sessions.

 Submissions will begin on Dec.
-10 and the deadline to submit is Jan.
-7.
+10 and the deadline to submit is Sunday, Jan.
+13, 2019 (extended from original deadline).

 Winners will be announced in mid-February, before registration for the next conference opens.